The 2023 Indian Fair & Market will be held March 4-5, 2023.

 Application

-The application is closed.
-You can still pay the application fee with a credit card at our Shopping Cart or you can mail a money order or cashier’s check to the address above.
+You can pay the application fee with a credit card at our Shopping Cart or you can mail a money order or cashier’s check to the address above.

 Eligibility Requirements